oracle/analytical-sql-examples/analytical-sql/README.md

 - 1-2_Setup_Cubes_Rollups.sql
 - 1-3_pivoting_setup.sql

 This assumes that you have installed the sales history sample schema which creates the user SH.
+More information about how to install the sales history schema is included in the section headed "Assumptions".

 <h3>Exercises</h3>